ionutneagos/efcore-automaticmigrations-PostgreSQL/readme.md

 4. **Run the application:**

-    Start the application to see `Npgsql.EFCore.AutomaticMigrations.PostgreSQL` in action.
+    Start the application to see `PostgreSQL.EFCore.AutomaticMigrations.Npgsql` in action.

 The sample project includes examples of how to configure and use the `DbMigrationsOptions` object, apply migrations, reset the database schema, and view applied migrations.
 This should help you understand how to integrate EFCore.AutomaticMigrations into your own projects.